-This is no marketing revelation, yet the belief that social media marketing is only for B2C companies, even now, is keeping B2B companies from getting the most for their business communication and collaboration.
+It is no marketing revelation that social media is a hugely influential marketing platform.
+Yet, the belief that social media marketing is only for B2C companies, even now, is keeping B2B companies from getting the most for their business communication and collaboration.

 B2B is all about long-term relationship building and, to initiate these relationships, businesses will want to research you before approaching.
 In response, those marketing their B2B brand have taken to platforms such as LinkedIn, Twitter and their own websites to display all necessary information and data, leading a trail of social platform trawling for the researcher.